jdamata/terraform-provider-sonarqube/docs/resources/permissions.md

 page_title: "sonarqube_permissions Resource - terraform-provider-sonarqube"
 subcategory: ""
 description: |-
   Provides a Sonarqube Permissions resource.
 This resource can be used to manage global and project permissions.
-It supports importing using the format 'principal(:scope)' where principal is login_name or group_name and the optional scope is project_key (p_), template_id (t_) or template_name (tn_) with prefixes.
+It supports importing using the format 'principal(:scope)' where principal is login_name or group_name or special_group_name and the optional scope is project_key (p_), template_id (t_) or template_name (tn_) with prefixes.
 Example: group1:tn_test_template_name
 ---

 # sonarqube_permissions (Resource)

 Provides a Sonarqube Permissions resource.
 This resource can be used to manage global and project permissions.
-It supports importing using the format 'principal(:scope)' where principal is login_name or group_name and the optional scope is project_key (p_), template_id (t_) or template_name (tn_) with prefixes.
+It supports importing using the format 'principal(:scope)' where principal is login_name or group_name or special_group_name and the optional scope is project_key (p_), template_id (t_) or template_name (tn_) with prefixes.
 Example: group1:tn_test_template_name

 ## Example Usage